artisan-roaster-scope/artisan/src/README.txt

 FEATURES

-Runs on 64bit Windows 8, Mac OS X 10.13 (legacy builds support 10.10), Redhat/Debian Linux (incl.
+Runs on 64bit Windows 8, macOS 10.13 (legacy builds support 10.10), Redhat/Debian Linux (incl.
 Raspberry Pi) and supports a large number of devices and roasting machines.
 See <https://artisan-scope.org/devices/index> for supported Supported Devices and <https://artisan-scope.org/machines/index> for supported machines.

 Artisan offers
 - unlimited number of curves